yichenglu0109/tcell-risk-mil/README.md

 # tcell-risk-mil

-tcell-risk-mil is a patient-level learning framework for single-cell CAR-T data.
+tcell-risk-mil is a patient-level learning framework for single-cell CAR-T data, focused on relapse risk and survival modeling.
 It supports:
 - Attention-based multiple instance learning (MIL)
 - Optional autoencoder (AE) feature compression
-- Survival modeling (Cox objective) and binary classification pipelines
+- Survival modeling (Cox objective)

 This project is derived from the original tcellMIL codebase and extends it for risk/survival-focused workflows.